 You don’t have to make a resolution at the start of a new year.
-In fact, you might even find this idea more meaningful and powerful than any resolution because you’re using the power of a word to change your life.
+In fact, you might even find this idea more meaningful and impactful than a new year resolution.
+One word is all it takes.
+And if you’re wondering what’s in a word, it’s the power to change the way you live.

 Frankly, I was glad to see 2020 go.
 In fact, I stayed up until midnight on New Year’s Eve only to be sure last year was gone.
 Then I smudged the house to clear out the bad energy and make room for something more affirming and positive.